 Seasoning is optional in this recipe and depends on how you are going to use it.
 I recommend adding some seasoning if you aren't planning to add any other ingredients to the sauce (such as spices or herbs).

 I think this method works well in many recipes but it's not always necessary.
 You can always add herbs and spices to the sauce itself.
 (Bear in mind that this, however, might affect the colour of the sauce).
 My aim is to show you the right technique (one that's always worked for me) of making a simple bechamel.
 The choice of any additional ingredients is yours.

-This Low Fat Spinach Macaroni Cheese is a good example of how other ingredients can affect the appearance of this white pasta sauce.
-You guessed it, it’s bright green!
+This creamy spinach mac and cheese is a good example of how other ingredients can affect the appearance of this white pasta sauce.
+You guessed it, it's bright green!

 In this buckwheat macaroni cheese recipe I added cream cheese and a bit of mustard to the sauce for sharpness.

-My Low Fat Mushroom Chicken Recipe contains another variation of bechamel.
+My chicken and mushroom casserole contains another variation of the bechamel.
 I swapped butter for oil and added wine to the sauce but the basic method is the same.
-Start off with the fat, then add the flour, then the other ingredients.

 These are just a few examples of how you can make this basic white sauce recipe work for you.
 You can easily adapt it to suit your dish.